accurascan/Qatar-IOS-SDK/README.md

     	docFrontImage:- docFrontImage is a documant frontside image. docbackImage:- docbackImage is a documant backside image.
 	}

+    //it calls when detect fields from card while scanning func recognizeProcess(_ requiredFields: NSMutableArray!, recognizedFields: NSMutableArray!) {
+      // requiredFields :- Array of required fields to scanned card
+      // recognizedFields :- Array of recognized fields fields to scanned card }

 	func reco_msg(_ messageCode: String!) {
    		var message = String()